 Teenagers scampered across still solid areas to retrieve the last of the clear ice; some mounting the floes as temporary rafts, others reaching out from boats that had been left through the winter at the riverbank.
 As the entire surface of the river heaved and advanced, several flotilla of tree trunks and branches, uprooted and carried down from the mountains by the rising spring flood, began to appear–and were quickly retrieved for firewood.

-Have we reached, by destiny and design, the point of convergence, where the streams of disparate journeys and conflicts may find their end in a common milestone of fresh possibility and the creation of a new, shared legacy?
+Have we reached, by destiny and design, the point of convergence, where the streams of disparate journeys and conflicts may find their fulfillment in a confluence of fresh possibility and the dancing currents of a new, shared legacy?

 The frozen misery of ages breaks, cracks, begins to move